polkadot-fellows/Evaluations/argument/claravanstaden/0007-claravanstaden-2026-01-retention-rank-2.md

 ### Polkadot Social Account Recovery

-I continued work on the [Polkadot Social Account Recovery](https://github.com/claravanstaden/polkadot-social-account-recovery) project, [migrating to PAPI and integrating view functions](https://github.com/claravanstaden/polkadot-social-account-recovery/pull/1), keeping the project aligned with the latest Polkadot tooling.
+Outside of Snowbridge, I continued work on the [Polkadot Social Account Recovery](https://github.com/claravanstaden/polkadot-social-account-recovery) project, [migrating to PAPI and integrating view functions](https://github.com/claravanstaden/polkadot-social-account-recovery/pull/1), keeping the project aligned with the latest Polkadot tooling.
+I also did a couple of in-depth review rounds of the recovery pallet changes in the Polkadot SDK.

 ### Conclusion